loganventer/CHAP2/Console/CHAP2.SearchConsole/README.md

 # CHAP2.SearchConsole

-A console application for the CHAP2API providing interactive, real-time search for choruses.
+A console application for the CHAP2.Chorus.Api providing interactive, real-time search for choruses using CQRS and shared services.

 ## Features